 Very often, when a piece of jewelry breaks, the break occurs at the clasp or at a point that has been weakened by a fold.

-The strength of your creation will depend on a good crushing technique for the beads to be crushed.
-Indeed, poor crushing can weaken the wired thread, which will tend to break at the level of the bead to be crushed.
+The strength of your creation will depend on a good crushing technique.
+Indeed, poor crushing can weaken the wire, which will tend to break at the level of the bead to be crushed.
 Flat pliers will crush the strands and weaken the wire.
 Many people still use this method rather than the one described below, as it's much easier to do.

 But if your necklaces and bracelets break regularly and quickly, you may want to change the way you finish your jewelry first.
-We invite you to use pliers specifically designed for crushing beads.
-These pliers are available for different sizes of Crimp beads.
-Follow the steps illustrated below or our technical sheet to learn how to make beautiful finishes with Crimp beads.
+We invite you to use pliers specifically designed to crush pearls.
+These pliers are available for different sizes of beads to be crushed.
+Follow the steps illustrated below or our technical sheet to learn how to make beautiful finishes with crushable pearls.

 Lately, we've been introducing new Soft Flex wires.
-This brand is of very high quality, but above all, it has the advantage of designing its wires for a specific use, unlike Beadalon and Griffin, which make wires for a more generic use.
+This brand is of very high quality, but above all, it has the advantage of designing its wires for a particular use, unlike Beadalon and Griffin, which make wires for a more generic use.

 Credits

-Perles & Co, Internet & E-Commerce company [18/03/2020] Any reproduction, representation, adaptation, in any form whatsoever, even partial, is prohibited, except for reproduction for private use not intended for collective use, representation in the family circle (art.
+Perles & Co, Internet & E-Commerce company [14/03/2026] Any reproduction, representation, adaptation, in any form whatsoever, even partial, is prohibited, except for reproduction for private use not intended for collective use, representation in the family circle (art.
 L 122-5 CPI) and online publishing on condition that the source is mentioned and a link is included to the corresponding page of our site www.perlesandco.com.